Courses

 c.
 Third Law of Motion- For every action, there is an equal or opposite reaction.
 For example, when a person swims, he pushes the water backwards while the water propels him forward.
 Even helicopters create a lifting power by pushing the air down, leading to an upward reaction force.
 While designing rockets, the rush of gases from the rocket causes an increase in speed during ignition.

-4. What are the best physics books on newton’s laws of motion that students can follow for IIT and NEET?
+4. What are the best physics books on Newton’s laws of motion that students can follow for IIT and NEET?

 Students preparing for competitive exams, like IIT and NEET, shoulder a huge responsibility to get a good rank and eventually grab a seat in the best engineering, technical or medical colleges in India.
 For this, the aspiring students must be very strong with their basic concepts of difficult and complex topics as questions are asked mainly in Multiple choice format.
 Hence, the fundamentals of the Science subjects must first be dealt with through NCERTs.
 The NCERTs are the best books, to begin with, which will help the students strengthen their hold over the subtopics using examples, illustrations and question banks given after every chapter.
 Vedantu has created study materials related to the NCERTs including short notes and other resources which students can refer to during the learning process.
 Other reference books are:

-• NEET- The Concept of Physics by HC Verma (providing detailed presentation of physics-based concepts and exhaustive list of Questions banks through Multiple Choice Questions) and COncepts of Competition Physics for CBSE PMT by Agarwal (considered to be the best for pre-medical tests which have different types and difficulty levels of questions distributed as per the requirement of the medical exams).
+• NEET- The Concept of Physics by HC Verma (providing detailed presentation of physics-based concepts and exhaustive list of Question banks through Multiple Choice Questions) and COncepts of Competition Physics for CBSE PMT by Agarwal (considered to be the best for pre-medical tests which have different types and difficulty levels of questions distributed as per the requirement of the medical exams).

 • IIT-JEE- Books by HC Verma where examples and question banks are relatable.
 Volume 1 covers topics of std 11 and Volume 2 covers topics of std 12.
 Books by DC Pandey contain more objective and subjective based questions and are very well-explained for advanced learning.